• Skip to main content

 Keep in mind that even if the IRS grants this extension, it only applies to the requirement to file your tax return, not pay your taxes.
 Therefore, if you end up owing taxes, you could still have to pay penalties and interest even though you file your return by the extended deadline.

 To avoid situations where you know you need to file a return, but you don’t feel like you have the information you need, it helps to stay organized with your financial documents and records.
 When you get your 1099s and W-2s from your employer, bank, and other third parties, find a safe place to store them.
 If you run a business, it might be worth hiring an employee or outside company to help you manage payroll, accounts receivable, and other accounting-related tasks.
+Self employed individuals should be especially diligent in managing their tax obligations and filing all required returns to avoid IRS substitutes, which can result in higher tax assessments and penalties.

 The last and most important way to avoid a substitute for return is to respond to the notices from the IRS.
 As soon as you receive the CP59 notice, prepare and file the missing tax return or explain to the IRS why you believe you aren’t required to file a tax return.
 Responding quickly won’t always negate a penalty or interest, but can potentially reduce them.
 At the very least, you can avoid the stress and hassle of an SFR and getting a CP2566 notice.
+If you are unsure about your filing requirements or need help avoiding an SFR, consider consulting tax professionals to ensure compliance and avoid unnecessary penalties.

 Need Help Responding to a Substitute for Return?